newrelic/newrelic-cf/README.md

 *    A New Relic valid license key for each account.
  You can obtain the license key for each account from your New Relic account under 'Account Settings'
 *    A running Cloud Foundry environment
+*    Proxy host and port details if your PCF environment is behind a firewall

 ##Installation Overview